FLATLAY/flatlayWiki/flatlay-user-story.md

 ### facebook registeration/login
 Upon facebook registeration we create a random username which can be changed later on by user

-### **Technical hint!**
+### **Technical hints!**
-!Upon successful login a JWT token gets generated which can be used throughout all API calls !The creator node on our database is called **User** !Passwords gets hashed with SHA256 and the hash will be stored in db !facebook login/registeration get validated on backend using graph APIs and access gets verified
+ℹ️ Upon successful login a JWT token gets generated which can be used throughout all API calls ℹ️ The creator node on our database is called **User** ℹ️ Passwords gets hashed with SHA256 and the hash will be stored in db ℹ️ Facebook login/registeration get validated on backend using graph APIs and access gets verified

 ## Home Page